Building your home

 - providing an efficient timely and quality building permit service

-- providing administration, enforcement and compliance with the Building Act 1993 and the Building Regulations 2006
+- providing administration, enforcement and compliance with the Building Act 1993 and the Building (interim) Regulations 2017

 - providing quality customer service to all clients in assisting with general building permit applications and enquiries